mozilla/bigquery-etl/docs/cookbooks/common_workflows.md

 1. Create a pull request
     * CI fails since table doesn't exist yet
 1. PR gets reviewed and eventually approved
-1. Create destination table: `./bqetl query schema deploy`
+1. Create destination table: `./bqetl query schema deploy` (requires a `schema.yaml` file to be present)
     * This step needs to be performed by a data engineer as it requires DE credentials.
 1. Merge pull-request
 1. Backfill data